| Group | 2 | Melting point | 777 oC, 1430.6 oF, 1050.15 K |

 Uses

-Strontium is mainly used for producing glass for colour television sets.
-It is also used in producing ferrite magnets and refining zinc.
-One of the radioactive isotopes of strontium, 90Sr, is a product of nuclear fallout and presents a health problem.
+Strontium-90, a radioactive isotope, is a by-product of nuclear reactors and present in nuclear fallout.
 It has a half-life of 28 years.
 It is absorbed by bone tissue instead of calcium and can destroy bone marrow and cause cancer.
-However, it is also a useful isotope as it is one of the best high-energy beta-emitters known.
+However, it is also useful as it is one of the best high-energy beta-emitters known.
+It can be used to generate electricity for space vehicles, remote weather stations and navigation buoys.
+It can also be used for thickness gauges and to remove static charges from machinery handling paper or plastic.

 Biological role